wladpaiva/aibitat/README.md

 The following events are available:

+- `start`: Called when the chat starts.
-- `message`: When a message is added to the chat.
+- `message`: Called when a message is added to the chat history.
-- `terminate`: When the conversation is terminated.
+- `terminate`: Called when the conversation is terminated.
 Generally means there is nothing else to do and a new conversation should be started.
-- `interrupt`: When the conversation is interrupted by an agent.
+- `interrupt`: Called when the conversation is interrupted by an agent.
   Generally means the agent has a question or needs help.
 The conversation can be resumed by calling `.continue(feedback)`.

 ## Contributing